Tettanger-afk/CS361-p3/README.md

 - `run-test0.sh`, `run-test2.sh`, `run-test5.sh` — run individual example tests.
 - `run-all-tests.sh` — runs all three example tests and reports summary.
 - `CleanUp.sh` — clears the `output/` directory (scripts call this automatically).
-- `get-junit.sh` — downloads the JUnit console jar into `lib/` for running tests without Maven.

-## Performance notes (discussion)

-The current implementation uses a sparse `Map`-backed tape and per-state maps for transitions.
-For faster execution consider:

-- building a packed transition table (`int[]`) for O(1) state/symbol lookup;
-- replacing the tape `Map` with an array-backed tape (or ring buffer) for lower-latency tape accesses when tape use is dense;
-- using primitive collections or tuning initial capacities to reduce GC/boxing.

-If you want, I can implement the packed transition table and incremental metadata (sum/min/max) as a low-risk, high-impact speedup.

 # Sources Used